 A muscular and well-defined core shows both strength and health.
 Both guys and gals strive to have a strong, toned midsection, but very few of them ever achieve getting one.
 If you have been looking for the perfect program to get you the tight, strong core you always looked for, look no farther.

-In this article, we go over the basic anatomy of what makes up the core and list 5 easy-to-follow workouts to help strengthen your midsection.
+In this article, we go over the basic anatomy of what makes up the core, and list five easy-to-follow workouts to help strengthen your midsection.
 Diet and cardiovascular training will have to be in check for you to see your abs.
 This article will only focus on the training that goes into building and strengthening your mighty core.

-The core is composed of 4 different parts.
-Below I will discuss where each are located, what its function is in the body and also a couple exercise you can do to stimulate the muscle.
+The core is composed of four different parts.
+Below, I will discuss where each is located, what its function is in the body, and also a couple exercises you can do to stimulate the muscle.

 - Location: Between the side of the rib cage.
 It comes into play when you flex the torso and twist from side to side.